pomo-dev/PoMo/README.md

 Options
 ====
-There are some further optional parameters that can be specified from the command line:
+There are some further optional parameters that can be specified from the command line.
+Type `python path_to_PoMo/Pomo.py --help` for detailed information.

-`--help` Prints help.
+`--help`
+: prints detailed help.

-`-m 0` Turns off the molecular clock.
+`-m 0` turns off the molecular clock.

-`-v` Turns on verbosity.
+`-u GTR` allows to choose a mutation model different from the HKY (default option).
+"GTR" corresponds to the general time reversible, "F81" to the Felsenstein 1981 (reversible, equal mutation rates), and "NONREV" to the general nonreversible model (all substitution rates are independent).

-`-d 0.90` At least 90% of the sites are kept when downsampling (or any other proportion if you specify a different one between 0 and 1).
+`-d 0.90` keeps at least 90% of the sites when downsampling (or any other proportion if you specify a different one between 0 and 1).
 Downsampling is done when sites do not have the same coverage along the genome.
 In such a case, all sites with coverage higher than